tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

 bookmark: true
 ---

+A big thank you to keyemail, who originally crafted this guide within VinegarHQ's Discord server and has assisted numerous people over there.
+They're awesome!

 # Intro
 ***
 This guide details the process of running Roblox within a VM using KVM/QEMU through Libvirt.
 While the longevity of this setup remains uncertain, we're confident it won't be dead by tomorrow.